arnaudh/invenia-gitlab-dashboard/README.md

 A dashboard that I designed and built while I was at [Invenia](https://github.com/invenia), to track Continuous Integration failures across 100+ GitLab repositories.
 This made it easier to catalog issues and recognize patterns over time, reducing the maintenance load incurred by the dev team.

+It's ownership was transferred to me when I left the company.
 Note this repo is not very polished and is untested.
 It's not actively maintained.

 ### Screenshot